wangkunyu241/SkyFind/README.md

 ---

+### 🔧 Data Patch

+During dataset checking, we identified a small number of bad images in the released files.
+We provide a patch file to replace them.

+- **Baidu Netdisk:** [bad_image.zip](https://pan.baidu.com/s/1U6CQfhOn3d83ZC2QH512Uw) (Extraction Code: `qrv8`)

+Please download `bad_image.zip` and replace the corresponding images in the original `images.zip`.

 ## 📄 License & Terms of Use

 The **SkyFind** dataset is released under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License** ([CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)).